 To drop the anchor, prepare the [ boat anchor ] and the required cable prior to the final approach.

-The ease in recovery of a boat anchor or to weigh anchor depends on the weight of anchor and cable, the depth of water, wind and sea conditions, along with the strength of the crew or anchor windlass.
+The ease in recovery of a boat anchor or to weigh anchor depends on the weight of anchor and cable, the depth of water, wind and sea conditions, along with the strength of the crew or anchor windlass in weighing the anchor.